 Saona Island, Dominican Republic

 Another Caribbean oasis with super white sands and clear blue waters, Saona Island is a natural sanctuary for several species of migratory birds.
 Gorgeous caves, such as Cotubama, were named in memory of an indigenous chief of this region.
 During Christopher Columbus’ second voyage to the Americas in 1494, he had with him an Italian, Michele da Cuneo from Savona, Italy, and named the island “Saona” in his honor.

-Shipwrecks to Explore with your Seabob In Florida, Bahamas, DR, PR and the Caribbean
+Shipwrecks to Explore with your Seabob In Miami, Florida, Bahamas, DR, PR and the Caribbean

 If you’re into scuba diving and exploring wrecks, the Seabob can be your greatest companion.
 Explore deep wrecks for long stretches of time with the ability to explore with ease.

 Here are lists of shipwrecks around Florida and the Caribbean that you can visit and enjoy:

 - Shipwrecks in Florida

 - Shipwrecks in the Dominican Republic

 Seabobs have a naturally buoyancy, which can be neutralized for deeper dives with the help of the Seabob Weights, specially made for this purpose.

 When Ready to Buy Your Seabob, We’ll Be Here – Citimarine Store, Authorized Seabob Miami Dealer